sideeffects/HoudiniEngineForUnreal/README.md

 Currently, the supported Unreal Engine versions are:

 * 4.7.2
+* Please checkout Houdini14.0-Unreal4.6 branch if you require plugin for Unreal Engine 4.6

 ## Installing from Source
 01. Have a local copy of Unreal Engine 4.7 checked out.
 Inside Unreal Engine copy navigate to Engine/Plugins/Runtime .